ihcsim/kubernetes-terraform-secured/README.md

 1. DefaultTolerationSeconds
 1. NodeRestriction

-All API requests to the API Server are authenticated using X.509 TLS certificates and static bearer tokens.
-(To disable [anonymous requests](https://kubernetes.io/docs/admin/authentication/#anonymous-requests), the API Server is started with the `--anonymous-auth=false` flag.)
+All API requests to the API Server are authenticated using X.509 TLS certificates.
+The API Server is started with the `--anonymous-auth=false` flag in order to disable [anonymous requests](https://kubernetes.io/docs/admin/authentication/#anonymous-requests).
 Refer to the Kubernetes [_Authentication_](https://kubernetes.io/docs/admin/authentication/) documentation for more information on these authentication strategies.

-Use the `k8s/master/token.csv` file to add more bearer token.
-The access rights of the corresponding users are specified in the `k8s/master/abac.json` file.
+The Kubelets are also started with the `--anonymous-auth=false` option.
+They use the `--authentication-token-webhook` and `--authorization-mode-Webhook` options to enable authentication and authorization.
+For more information on Kubelet authentication and authorization, refer to the Kubernetes [documentation](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/).

-All communications between the API Server, etcd, Kubelet and clients such as Kubectl are secured with TLS certs.
-The certificates and private keys are declared in the `k8s-master.tf` and `k8s-workers` files.
-The CSRs used to generate the certificate are also found in the same files.
+All the TLS artifacts are declared in the `ca.tf`, `k8s-master.tf` and `k8s-workers` files.
 Since the Controller Manager and Scheduler resides on the same host as the API Server, they can communicate with the API Server via its insecure network interface.
 The Controller Manager uses the CA cert and key declared in `ca.tf` to serve cluster-scoped certificates-issuing requests.
 Refer to the [Master Node Communication docs](http://kubernetes.io/docs/admin/master-node-communication/#controller-manager-configuration) for details.

 ## Add-ons
 All add-ons are deployed using [Helm charts](https://helm.sh/).